clegergh/DATA/data_3101_syllabus.md

 #### Reading / Talk:

--   Guest lecture by John Aspler on Persistent Identifiers (outside of class time: to be announced)
+-   Guest lecture by John Aspler on Persistent Identifiers: Tuesday Oct.
+8, from 6-7 PM in Avard Dixon 118

 #### Assignment 6: